pixotech/performance-workshop/deck.md

 # DNS

+---

+## Check your site

-- Penalty you pay on first load of a sub/domain
+- Penalty you pay on first load of each sub/domain
 - Fast sites lookup in ~20ms
 - Normal sites lookup less than ~100ms